What is the status of camp for summer 2022?

 Eco Adventures Overnight Information:

 The overnight will be scheduled for Thursday night.
 If there is a forecast of thunderstorms for that evening, the overnight may be moved to another night.

 Required/Recommended to bring:

-- At least 2 extra water bottles besides what normally bring for day at camp
+- Extra water besides what normally bring for a day at camp

-- Sleeping pad (campers will be sleeping on the ground under the big tent in the woods)
+- Sleeping bag, Pillow, Sleeping pad/yoga mat ( campers will be sleeping on the ground under a big tent)